-ParrelSync relies on symbolic links and partial copies of the original project folder structure - generally it is completely safe.
+ParrelSync is generally safe because it relies on symbolic links and partial copies of the original project folder structure.

-Follow the installation instructions on ParrelSync repo page
+Follow the installation instructions on ParrelSync repository page

 - Ensure that both Options are selected as shown below

-Library folder (which is not supported and breaks basic assumptions in Unity design).
+Library folder (which isn't supported and breaks basic assumptions in Unity design).

-- Advanced usage is to utilize ParrelSync's capability of passing Arguments to clones, thus allowing to run custom logic on a per-clone basis.
+- Advanced usage is to use ParrelSync's capability of passing Arguments to clones, allowing to run custom logic on a per-clone basis.

-- An important nuance is that ParrelSync does not sync changes made to packages.
+- An important nuance is that ParrelSync doesn't sync changes made to packages.

 Packagesfolder is synced on clone opening, so if you made package changes - you should close and re-open your clones.

-- If you encounter a Netcode error that mentions
+- If you meet a Netcode error that mentions

 Ctrl + R(which is by default done automatically) or reimport networked prefabs in the main editor.